U.S. Congress, CIA still feuding over interrogations and secret prisons

 Officials familiar with the draft report said committee investigators’ made highly critical assessments of the value of controversial practices like the creation of “secret prisons” overseas where harsh interrogation techniques, including “waterboarding” and sleep deprivation, were used on captured militants.

-According to officials, Committee Democrats concluded that the CIA obtained little or no critical intelligence from the use of secret prisons and harsh interrogations tactics - which human rights advocates characterize as torture - which could not have been obtained through non-coercive methods.
+Committee Democrats have concluded that the CIA obtained little or no critical intelligence from the use of secret prisons and harsh interrogations tactics, which human rights advocates characterize as torture.

+“Clandestine ‘black sites’ and coercive interrogation techniques were terrible mistakes that damaged our reputation, angered our allies and did not produce actionable intelligence that was not achievable through non-coercive tactics,” Feinstein said.

-Harsh interrogation methods were used on some of the most high-profile militants captured by the U.S. in the wake of the September 11, 2001 al-Qaeda attacks on New York and Washington.
-They were disowned and condemned by the Obama administration after the President took office in 2009.
+Harsh interrogation methods were used on some of the most high-profile militants captured by the United States after the September 11, 2001, al-Qaeda attacks on New York and Washington.
+They were disowned and condemned by the Obama administration after the president took office in 2009.

 Officials said the Senate committee report acknowledges that the use by the Bush-era CIA of a practice known as “rendition” - in which captured militants were transferred without legal process by the CIA to third countries where they were often mistreated - did produce useful intelligence.

-U.S. officials said that CIA’s view is the Senate Committee is wrong to assert that harsh interrogations and the secret prison program produced no intelligence which proved useful in exposing dangerous militants or terrorist plots.
+U.S. officials said the CIA’s view is that the Senate committee is wrong to assert that harsh interrogations and the secret prison program produced no intelligence which proved useful in exposing dangerous militants or terrorist plots.

 The CIA’s current director, John Brennan, was a senior agency official when the harshest CIA tactics were in use.
 Officials said that in closed-door meetings with Congress, he complained the Senate report contained major inaccuracies.